A. L. Rasmussen: Mayor of Tacoma (1967–70)

 After being gerrymandered out of his state senate district, Rasmussen ran for mayor of Tacoma in 1967.
 A lawsuit was filed to keep him off the ballot, but it was dismissed by the Pierce County Superior Court and ultimately aided in energizing his candidacy.
 Rasmussen ran on a successful slate of candidates who were outsiders to the city's political establishment.

 Rasmussen's candidacy sought to energize the blue collar voters in South Tacoma, and focused his criticisms upon federal programs he considered to be wasteful spending.
 He also characterized the city charter's council-manager system, and accused the incumbent city manager, David Rowlands, of "dictatorial" leadership amid incumbent mayor Harold M. Tollefson's travels away from the city as president of the National League of Cities.

 In the November election, Rasmussen defeated Tollefson, winning a large margin of victory.

-Rasmussen's mayoralty featured prominent fights between him and his allies and City Manager Rowlands.
+Rasmussen's mayoralty featured prominent fights between him (along with his allies) and City Manager Rowlands.
 Rasussen and his allies also pursued efforts to reform the city charter.
 Young progressives organized in opposition to these efforts.
 Action Committee for Tacoma (ACT) was formed to recruit opponents to Rasmussen and his allies in the 1969 city elections.
 This organization was led initially by Republican State Senator Larry Faulk and local attorneys Thomas Fishburn and Richard Turner.
 In the 1969 mayoral election, Rasmussen was unseated narrowly (Note: Johonston defeated Johnston by a margin of 440 votes of the 43,824 total votes cast) by first-time candidate Gordon Johnston, an architect who was serving as chair of the city's planning commission.
 The 1969 election saw unprecedented turnout for a Tacoma city election, and still saw five of Rasmussen's allies re-elected to the council.
 Understanding that these five councilors would vote to fire him as city manager, Rowlands resigned from office soon after the election.
 Having lost re-election, Rasmussen left office as mayor in January 1970.

 Subsequent to Rasmussen leaving office, his five remaining council allies maneuvered to appoint Floyd Oles (a Rasmussen ally) as the new council manager through a suspension of normal council rules, blindsiding other council members and Mayor Johnston.
 Oles had a brief and controversial tenure as council president, being fired after the same five councilors suspended rules at a June 30 council meeting to do so.
 The episode generated backlash, and the five councilors were recalled by voters in September 1970 (with Oles publicly endorsing the recall).